ass45sin/whisper_diarize/README.md

    ```bash
    python diarize_huggingface_cli.py
    ```
-   This opens a Gradio web interface in your browser.
+   This starts a Gradio web interface accessible from other devices on your network at `http://<your-ip>:7860`.
+To restrict it to the local machine, run `python diarize_huggingface_cli.py --host 127.0.0.1`.

 3. **Upload audio and run diarization.** Adjust options as desired and click **Run Diarization**.
 Results can be saved as text and JSON files.